Hiring a tradesperson: 5 simple steps

 You'll also need to check your own home insurance policy to make sure everything is covered.

 If you're having any building work carried out, you may have to let your insurer know so you don't accidentally invalidate your policy.

 4. Agree a payment plan

-Cowboys are known to ask for upfront cash payments, so be careful.
+Less reliable tradespeople are known to ask for upfront cash payments, so be careful.

-It’s always best to pay for segments of work once it's completed, as you can check the standard before parting with your money
+It’s always best to pay for segments of work once they’re completed.
+That way, you can check the standard before parting with your money.

 Ask for VAT invoices, get a signed receipt for every payment you make, and keep all the paperwork for your records.